Vancouver Island wedding venues

 "Cheap" barns where rentals (tables, chairs, lights, bathrooms) blow past a resort total.
 Always compare full numbers.

-Where you get married on the Island matters as much as the venue itself.
+Where you marry shapes price, vendor availability, and guest logistics as much as the venue itself.

 Victoria